 Stephen has a 40-year career as an Ontario Fire Marshal and Police Investigator, during which he has led or assisted in over 800 fire and explosion investigations.
 He has provided expert testimony as a Collision Reconstructionist and has specialized in vehicle and marine fire investigations.
 This skill set entails the identification, collection, preservation, and presentation of evidence for use in court, the documentation of scenes, and the interviewing of witnesses.

 Andrea is a Certified Fire and Explosion Investigator.
-She has over 10 years of experience with the Ontario Fire Marshall, prior to which she served as an officer with the Halton Regional Police Service for 22 years after working in several investigative units to include being a lead Homicide Detective for 3 years.
-She has attended over 200 autopsies with Halton Regional Police and Ontario Fire Marshall office.
-To date, Andrea has been involved in over 700 fire and explosive investigations.
+She has over 10 years of experience with the Ontario Fire Marshal, prior to which she served as an officer with the Halton Regional Police Service for 22 years.
+To date Andrea has been involved in over 763 fire and explosive investigations.
 She has been qualified as an expert in fire and explosive investigations in Ontario Court and Superior Court of Justice for the Province of Ontario.
 Andrea is also an associate instructor for the Ontario Fire College and has taught the NFPA 1033 fire course to firefighters and police.

 Dinu is a Lead Engineer with more than 30 years experience in the industry, including more than 23 years in Mechanical, Materials, Product, and Equipment Failure Investigations.
 Dinu has been the lead investigator on more than 2,500 complex and multidisciplinary investigations in those fields for the insurance industry, risk managers, law firms, manufacturing companies, and private clients.
 Dinu is a Registered Professional Engineer in the province of Ontario, is designated as a Consulting Engineer, and has been qualified as an expert witness in the Court of King’s Bench of Manitoba and Saskatchewan.